Callout: This should mimic Notion's callout sections to capture the attention of the reader.

-That could be an amazing living for each of the partners that own it, considering it cost an estimated $1,000,000 and a year of time to start.
+That could be a good living for each of the partners that own it, considering it cost them an estimated $1,000,000 and a year of time to get it going.

 So there’s some deep inequality in local business outcomes.
 They all have to work really hard and some achieve these efficiencies better than others.
 But the majority survive, and survive for years, even if they’re just barely limping along.

-The #1 leader in most categories of local businesses clear around $1,000,000 in annual profit in each market, in the best case scenario.
-They tend to have less than 20% net margins.
+Anecdotally, I've seen that the #1 player in most categories of local businesses clears around $500,000 in annual profits in each market.
+They tend to have around 20% net margins.

 But startups have a different challenge.
-Instead of competing on operational efficiencies, they compete on building a plan with complete uncertainty initially.
+Instead of competing on operational efficiencies, they compete on finding and scaling a brand new business model from scratch initially.

 In startups, everything is unknown.
 They start with a vision and assemble a team of people crazy enough to materialize it.
 Maybe there’s some ideas on how to execute, but those almost always change when they meet the real world.